Representation varieties of algebras with nodes

 We first describe the irreducible components of the $\bbA_4$ quiver above, with the convention that indecomposables correspond to roots (their dimension vectors).
 In the cases $r=0$ and $r=3$, the representation varieties are irreducible affine spaces $C_0, C_3$.
 When $r=1$, the representation variety has two components $C_1$ and $C_1'$, which are the orbit closures of the representations $(1,1,1,0)^{\oplus 2} \oplus (0,0,1,1)$ and $(1,0,0,0)\oplus(1,1,1,0) \oplus (0,1,1,1) \oplus (0,0,1,0)$, respectively.
 For $r=2$, there are again two components $C_2$ and $C_2'$, which are the closures of $(1,1,1,0)\oplus(0,1,1,1)\oplus(0,0,1,1)$ and $(1,0,0,0)\oplus (0,1,1,1)^{\oplus 2} \oplus (0,0,1,0)$, respectively.

-By abuse of notation, we can view the components obtained above as components for $A^x$.
+By abuse of notation, we use the same symbols for the components for $A^x$ obtained from the components above.
 Since all the components have maximal $x_h$-rank, their $GL(\bd)$-saturations yield irreducible closed subsets in $\rep_A(\bd)$ according to Proposition \ref{prop:bijection}.
-However, the $GL(\bd)$-saturation of $C_1'$ (resp. $C_2'$) is contained in the $GL(\bd)$-saturation of $C_2$ (resp. $C_3$).
-So $\rep_A(\bd)$ has $4$ irreducible components, which are given by the $GL(\bd)$-saturations of $C_0,C_1,C_2,C_3$. \end{example}
+By looking at generic ranks of matrices along each non-trivial path in $Q^x$, we see that there are no inclusions among the saturations of irreducible components.
+Here we must use all paths in $Q^x$ and not just those in the $\mathbb{A}_4$ subquiver: for example, the ranks of all paths in the $\mathbb{A}_4$ subquiver for points in $C_0$ are less than those ranks for points in $C_1$, but on the other hand, the rank of the map over the arrow $x\to 5$ is generically 3 on $C_0$ but generically 2 on $C_1$, so we cannot have $C_0$ contained in $C_1$.
+Thus $\rep_A(\bd)$ has $6$ irreducible components, which are given by the $GL(\bd)$-saturations of $C_0,C_1,C_1',C_2,C_2',C_3$. \end{example}

-As seen in the example above, in Proposition \ref{prop:bijection} the irreducible components of $\rep_{A^x}(\bd^x_r)$ do not necessarily yield irreducible components in $\rep_A(\bd)$ under the map $C\to GL(\bd(x)) \cdot C$.
+In Proposition \ref{prop:bijection} the irreducible components of $\rep_{A^x}(\bd^x_r)$ do not necessarily yield irreducible components in $\rep_A(\bd)$ under the map $C\to GL(\bd(x)) \cdot C$.
 Nevertheless, we give a condition when this indeed happens.

 \begin{lemma} Let $C$ be an irreducible component of $\rep_{A^x}(\bd^x_r)$ with $r_{x_h}(C)=r$, and assume that there is a representation $M\in C$ such that the map $t_{x_t}(M)$ is injective.
 Then $GL(\bd(x)) \cdot C$ is an irreducible component of $\rep_A(\bd)$. \end{lemma}